yongzx/GSoC-2019-FrameNet/Documentation - Antonym Detection.md

 # Antonym Detection

 This documentation describes the work on identifying antonymous lexical units within the same frame.
-This section is inspired by ...
+This section is inspired by Hasegawa et al. (2011)'s paper that suggests a frame containing antonymous LUs should be split into two subordinate frames with a new antonymic frame-to-frame relation between each subordinate frame and the parent frame.

 **Table of Content**
 - [Tutorial](#tutorial)